numba/numba/docs/source/arrays.rst

 ******

 Support for NumPy arrays is a key focus of Numba development and is currently undergoing extensive refactorization and improvement.
-Most capabilities of NumPy arrays are supported by Numba in object mode, and a few features are supported in nopython mode too (with much more to come).
+Most capabilities of NumPy arrays are supported by Numba in :term:`object mode`, and a few features are supported in :term:`nopython mode` too (with much more to come).

 A few noteworthy limitations of arrays at this time: